 HOW THE CRIMINAL DEFENSE LAWYER HELPS IF A CLIENT IS IN CUSTODY

-Drug crime accusations come in many varieties, ranging from simple possession and being under the influence of drugs, to possession for sale, manufacture of drugs, transportation of a drugs a controlled substance, importation, and cultivation.
+Drug crime accusations come in many varieties, ranging from simple possession and being under the influence of drugs, to possession for sale, manufacture of drugs, transportation of drugs, importation, and cultivation.

-Most people accused of a drug-related crime are put in jail.
+Most people accused and arrested for a drug-related crime are put in jail.

-Get Out of Jail: If the client is in jail, there are several ways attorney Pflaum help him or her get released as soon as posssible before the first court date, or during the first court date at the arraignment.
+Get Out Of Jail: When a client is in jail there are several ways attorney Pflaum helps him or her get released from jail before the first court date or during the first court date at the arraignment.